-The options to create diversity are normally governed by budget vs the availability of BT POPs which are required to support the capability.
-All pricing is dependent on your office location vs 100Mbps, 1Gbps or 10Gbps bandwidth vs distance to the nearest POP’s.
+The options to create diversity are normally governed by budget vs the availability of BT POPs which are required to support your capability.
+All diverse pricing is dependent on your office location vs 100Mbps, 1Gbps or 10Gbps bandwidth and distance to the nearest POPs.

 RS02An example topology.

 The product name has been used by BT to describe adding failover connectivity to MPLS, VPLS, Ethernet point to point or multipoint and BTNet services.

 In order to protect against router failure, BT will configure dual routers which maximises uptime in the event the primary router fails.
 Without going into too much detail, HSRP allows the primary and failover Cisco to monitor connectivity between devices.
 In the event the primary router encounters issues, the secondary will take over as a primary service.
 It is worth noting that BT will also configure services as load balanced where required.
 Where Cisco CPE (Customer Premise Equipment) is not being used, an alternative open standard exists entitled VRRP (Virtual Router Redundancy Protocol).

 Providing access to your building via dual entry points is often a little hit and miss.
 The access largely depends on whether or not the building is governed by listed status.
 With listed buildings, businesses are not able to make structural changes to add an additional point of entry.
 In addition, landlords of buildings which are not listed may not allow further entry points to be constructed for multiple reasons.
 With this said, a building may well already include dual feeds or you may be in a position to add a further point of entry.
 Where possible, feeding diverse circuits into east / west or north / south entry points is certainly the best option.